pubnub/unity/README.md

 * This code uses Unity's www class and coroutines all around for network communication.
 This means all the calls to the PubNub SDK should be made from the main thread.
 * Updated the JsonFx version with the latest one from here (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).
 * Detailed History call now supports time token retrieval.
-* 3.6.3b Resume on reconnect fixed
+* 3.6.3b Resume on reconnect fixed.

-### There are some known issues and limitations (mostly due to WebGL support)
+### There are some known issues and limitations
 - Time response is treated as string instead of long (when using jsonfx-for-unity3d).
 If treated as long we get an exception from il2cpp on WebGL.
+- The unit tests won't run on Unity 4.x as the latest UnityTestTools throw compile errors on it.
+You need to remove the folders [Assets/Scripts/Editor](Assets/Scripts/Editor), [Assets/Scripts/PubnubUnitTests](Assets/Scripts/PubnubUnitTests) and [Assets/UnityTestTools](Assets/UnityTestTools) from your project.
+- For Unity4.x: If the [ExampleScene.unity](Assets/ExampleScene.unity) doesn't load in the UnityEditor, please create a new scene and add [PubnubExample.cs](Assets/PubnubExample.cs) as a component to Main Camera.

 #### Changes in the earlier versions
 - We have removed the separate versions for Unity, and made this as a common version which  works on all unity distros.
 The update is an optimized version of the code which was used for Unity iOS.
 This version uses the JsonFx 1.4 library (mod by TowerOBricks, https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d-git).